wakeupingear/junebug/README.md

 The main usable collider is the `PolygonCollider`, which performs intersection checks against a single polygonal collision mask.
 Collision masks are represented with the `Vertices` typedef, which is just a `vector` of `Vec2<double>`s. `double` is used for extra precision and better equality checking.

-A `TileIndividualCollider` is also included to handle collision with a tilemap.
+A `TileCollider` is also included to handle collision with a tilemap.
 This inherits directly from `Collider` but uses similar methods as `PolygonCollider` to perform intersection checks.
 This allows you to specify a custom collision mask for each tile in the tilemap, which can be useful for non-rectangular tiles like slopes.
 Similar to the `Sprite` metadata, this data is stored in a `collision` field in the tilemap's metadata from a `Scene` file.

-NOTE: The `TileIndividualCollider` has trouble with collisions at high speeds.
+NOTE: The `TileCollider` has trouble with collisions at high speeds.
 This is because the current implementation doesn't merge connected tiles into a single collision mask, resulting in some strange overlaps.
 Nonetheless, it still fine for most basic 2D games and will be improved in the future.

 ## Math